III. Money vs. Real GDP (taking inflation out of financial data)

 years ago during the glory days of GDP and income growth.
 Now add the drop in

 cost phone call across the country to income.
-If you send a picture you need add
+If you take, save and send a picture

-the cost to GDP and income.
+little is added to GDP, productivity and income.
+But there is value.
 Now adjust for quality.
 Color TV, Now estimate the

 value of all this being portable.
-The middle class has a lot more income than is
+The middle class has a lot more income and

 Major scientific accomplishments such as aspirin, penicillin and curing